What is a Good PPFD for Autoflowers?

 Tools to measure PPFD in a grow tent

-To measure PPFD, you’ll need a PAR meter.
-This handy tool tells you exactly how much light your plants are getting in different parts of the grow tent.
-It’s not the cheapest tool, but if you’re serious about growing, it’s a game-changer.
-You can also use apps that simulate PAR meters, but they might not be as accurate.
+To measure PPFD accurately, you’ll need a PAR meter.
+This tool reveals how much light your plants receive across different areas of your grow tent—a game-changer if you’re serious about maximizing your setup.
+Knowing the right PPFD levels can help you better plan your space, especially if you’re wondering how many autoflowers can comfortably fit in a tent.
+There are also apps that simulate PAR meters, though they might not be as precise.

 How to adjust PPFD using grow lights